 Volume 2: Bays to Devonport area walks Download Bays to Devonport booklet (PDF, 2.4MB)

 Volume 3: Kaipatiki area walks (on the Shore, west of the Northern motorway) Download Kaipatiki booklet (PDF, 8.0MB)

-Auckland Transport's Walking & Footpaths page has maps and other information about walking throughout Auckland.
+Auckland Transport's Auckland cycle, run and walkway maps provide links to some popular active routes and other information about walking throughout Auckland.